Applied-Ontology-Education/Logic-for-Ontologists-Fall-2024/projects/project-1/assignment/assignments_new file.md

 - <b>A/A, Ai/Ai, B/B, Bi/Bi</b>: see Exercise 1

-- <b>A/Ai</b>: suppose that A is asymmetric and Ai is reflexive.
+- <b>A/Ai</b>: Suppose that A is asymmetric and Ai is reflexive.
 By reflexivity, xAix.
 Since A is inverse Ai, xAx also holds.
-However, because of asymmetricity, xAx should not hold.
+However, because of asymmetry, xAx should not hold.

-- <b>A/B</b>: suppose that A is asymmetric and B is reflexive.
+- <b>A/B</b>: Suppose that A is asymmetric and B is reflexive.
 By reflexivity, xBx.
 However, since B is a subproperty of A meaning that all the instances of B have to be a part of instances of A, the same problem that occured with A/A occurs.
+In other words, because of asymmetry, xAx should not hold.
 Therefore, it is not the case that A is asymmetric and B is reflexive.

-- <b>A/Bi</b>: suppose that A is asymmetric and Bi is reflexive.
+- <b>A/Bi</b>: Suppose that A is asymmetric and Bi is reflexive.
 By reflexivity, xBix.
 And since Bi is a subproperty of Ai meaning that all the instances of Bi have to be a part of instances of Ai, the same problem that occured with A/Ai occurs.
+In other words, because of asymmetry, xAx should not hold.
 Therefore, it is not the case that A is asymmetric and Bi is reflexive.

-- <b>Ai/A</b>: suppose that Ai is asymmetric and A is reflexive.
+- <b>Ai/A</b>: Suppose that Ai is asymmetric and A is reflexive.
 By reflexivity, xAx.
 Since A is inverse Ai, xAix also holds.
-However, because of asymmetricity, xAix should not hold.
+However, because of asymmetry, xAix should not hold.

-- <b>Ai/B</b>: suppose that Ai is asymmetric and B is reflexive.
+- <b>Ai/B</b>: Suppose that Ai is asymmetric and B is reflexive.
 By reflexivity, xBx.
 Since B is a subproperty of A that is inverse Ai, xAix should hold.
-However, because of asymmetricity, xAix should not hold.
+However, because of asymmetry, xAix should not hold.

-- <b>Ai/Bi</b>: suppose that Ai is asymmetric and Bi is reflexive.
-The explanation for this error will be the same for A being asymmetric and B being reflexive.
+- <b>Ai/Bi</b>: Suppose that Ai is asymmetric and Bi is reflexive.
+By reflexivity, xBix.
+However, since Bi is a subproperty of Ai meaning that all the instances of Bi have to be a part of instances of Ai, the same problem that occured with A/A occurs.
+Therefore, it is not the case that Ai is asymmetric and Bi is reflexive.

-- <b>B/Bi</b>: suppose that B is asymmetric and Bi is reflexive.
+- <b>B/Bi</b>: Suppose that B is asymmetric and Bi is reflexive.
 By reflexivity, xBix.
 Since Bi is inverse B, xBx also holds.
-However, because of asymmetricity, xBx does not hold.
+However, because of asymmetry, xBx does not hold.
 Therefore, it does not hold that B is asymmetric and Bi is reflexive.

-- <b>Bi/B</b>: suppose that Bi is asymmetric and B is reflexive.
+- <b>Bi/B</b>: Suppose that Bi is asymmetric and B is reflexive.
 By reflexivity, xBx.
 Since Bi is inverse B, xBix also holds.
-However, because of asymmetricity, if xBiy, then it is not the case that yBix.
+However, because of asymmetry, if xBiy, then it is not the case that yBix.

 <table border="2" cellspacing="0" cellpadding="6" rules="groups" frame="hsides">